Above: Three bowls (left to right): (a) Tulip Bowl; (b) Marriage Bowl; and (c) Blue and White Bowl.

 Each is a unique piece, demonstrating the varying ambitions and skills of the pottery painters of the day.
 They were all made for display, not for practical use – beneath the fancy painted fronts, the original clay colour shows through the thin glaze on the backs – giving a striking insight into the kind of display a fairly modest craft worker’s home might boast.
 Experts say they are classic examples of bowls which would have been displayed on a dresser in a London home during the 17th century.
 Why the objects were in the ground is a mystery and as such, they are quite a rare find.
 The three pieces are:

 (a) The most beautiful bowl is also the best preserved.
 It has an Islamic-inspired tulip design.
 The bowl is thought to date from the 1660s.

-(c) The third bowl ineptly attempts a blue and white Dutch painting that museum staff have named it ‘boy with colander on head tormenting a meerkat with stick’.
+(c) The third bowl ineptly attempts a blue and white Dutch painting that museum staff have named it ‘boy with a colander on head tormenting a meerkat with a stick’.

 Potteries in the Southwark Area

-Much of the tin glazed ware was made in Southwark from about 1613 at pot-houses in Rotherhithe, Bermondsey and Southwark.
-The known sites were: Rotherhithe, where large amounts of ‘reject’ pottery was found next to a kiln in the 1980s; Horsleydown; Abbots Lane; and at Montague Close, just against the North Side of Southwark Cathedral, where the three bowls were probably made.
+Much of the tin-glazed ware was made in Southwark from about 1613 at pot-houses in Rotherhithe, Bermondsey and Southwark.
+The known sites were: Rotherhithe, where large amounts of ‘reject’ pottery were found next to a kiln in the 1980s; Horsleydown; Abbots Lane; and at Montague Close, just against the North Side of Southwark Cathedral, where the three bowls were probably made.

 The chief attraction of tin-glazing was in allowing potters to decorate their wares with coloured pigments applied over a lead glaze made opaque by the addition of tin.
 Tin-glazed ware was produced on a commercial scale in Southwark from the start of the 17th century.